What is potassium?

 |KOH||used in rubber processing, preparation of potassium phosphate.|

 |K2CO3||used in decorative glass, color TV tube, textile, dye, and pigment industry.|

 |KMnO4||oxidizing agent or bleaching agent.|

-Potassium on direct burning in the air or oxygen to form KO2, which is used in oxygen supplement for submarines and space capsules.
+It is direct burning in the air or oxygen to form KO2, which is used in oxygen supplements for submarines and space capsules.

-The function of sodium and potassium to penetrate cell membrane differ due to their ionic size.
+The function of sodium and potassium to penetrate the cell membrane differs due to their ionic size.
 The metals also differ in their transport mechanism and efficiency to activate enzymes.
-Potassium occurs at a high concentration inside the cell but sodium occurs in the lower concentration inside the cell.
+Potassium occurs at a high concentration inside the cell but sodium occurs at a lower concentration inside the cell.
 It is used to activate many enzymes, the transmission of nerve signals, and participation in the oxidation of glucose to produce adenosine triphosphate (ATP).